nm2107/Pioneer-DJM-850-driver-reverse-engineering/doc/usb-device-specifications.md

 - Alternate Setting : `1`
 - Interface Class : `Vendor Specific Class`
 - Description : exposes endpoints number `5` and `6` for `ISOCHRONOUS` `URB in`
 and `URB out` requests and responses.
-Used for DVS on the 24bits A/D and D/A audio converter (ASIO and Core Audio compatible).
+Uses the 24bits A/D and D/A audio converter (ASIO and Core Audio compatible).
+As explained in [the manual](#details-from-the-user-manual), this interface can be used for sound capture, playback, and both at the same time for DVS.
 The `wMaxPacketSize` attribute has a value of `1024 bytes`, which indicates that these endpoints are on an USB high speed device (i.e. USB 2.0).